isabelaaguiar/ENES247/lab1-mux/README.md

 #### Questions/Tasks

-*Explain how to zoom in on the above Device Screen Shot.*
+*Explain how to zoom in on the above Device Screen Shot.* Go on "device" and click making a rectangle around the region you want to zoom at.

 *Do you see pictures of muxes in the Device Screen Shot?
-Are they used?*
+Are they used?* Yes, but they don't seem to be used.

-*Which stage of the work flow choose the specific LUT above?*
+*Which stage of the work flow choose the specific LUT above?* Run implementation / open implemented design

-*Which stage of the work flow chooses the green lines?*
+*Which stage of the work flow chooses the green lines?* Run implementation / open implemented design

-*What do the white lines represent?*
+*What do the white lines represent?*  inpus / output

-*What do the spots where white lines cross represent?*
+*What do the spots where white lines cross represent?* nothing

 ## lab1_2_mux2-1-tristate